Account Data Compromise Event (ADCE)

 The process of exchanging financial transaction details between an acquirer and an issuer to facilitate posting of a cardholder's account and reconciliation of a customer's settlement position.

-A card issued by a member in association with a commercial company, typically bearing the brand of both.
+A card issued by a financial institution in association with a commercial company or merchant, typically bearing the brand of both.

-A plastic card bearing an account number assigned to a cardholder with a credit limit that can be used to purchase goods and services and to obtain cash disbursements on credit, for which a cardholder is subsequently billed by an issuer for repayment of the credit extended at once or on an installment basis.
+A card bearing an account number assigned to a cardholder with a credit limit that can be used to purchase goods and services and to obtain cash disbursements on credit.
+A cardholder is subsequently billed by an issuer for repayment of the credit extended at once or on an installment basis.

 The amount lost (charged off) as a result of failure of the cardholder to pay the amount owed on the account.